Stan Mortensen: Death and legacy

-Mortensen died four days before his 70th birthday, on 22 May 1991, the day Blackpool reached Wembley for the first time since 1953.
+Mortensen died, aged 69, on 22 May 1991, the day Blackpool reached Wembley for the first time since 1953.
 They had beaten Scunthorpe United 3–2 on aggregate to reach the Fourth Division play-off final.
 A minute's silence was held before the final against Torquay United.

-On his death, it was said, "They'll probably call it the Matthews funeral," in reference to Mortensen's overshadowing by Stanley Matthews after the 1953 FA Cup Final.
+On his death, it was said, "They'll probably call it the Matthews funeral," in reference to Mortensen's overshadowing by Stanley Matthews after the 1953 FA Cup final.
 His funeral was held at St John's parish church, Blackpool, and he was cremated at Carleton Crematorium in Carleton, Lancashire.

 The month of May became associated with much of his life.
 During May, he was born, signed professionally, made his England debut, won the FA Cup, and died.

 Mortensen is mentioned with admiration in the song "1966 and All That" on the 1986 vinyl EP The Trumpton Riots (incorporated into the 2003 CD re-release of the 1985 album Back in the DHSS) by the indie band Half Man Half Biscuit, who call him "The Tangerine Wizard" and "The Jesus Christ of Bloomfield Road".

 In 2003, Mortensen was posthumously inducted into the English Football Hall of Fame in recognition of his talent and achievements.

 On 23 August 2005, a statue of Mortensen was unveiled by his widow, Jean, and former Blackpool teammate Jimmy Armfield in front of Bloomfield Road's new North Stand, which now bears his name.
 "Of all the honours that Stan won in football, he would think this was top of the league.
 He was so very proud of playing for Blackpool and loved everything about the town.
 Nothing was ever too much trouble for him when the club or town came knocking.
 For him to be remembered in a statue, he would think it was the creme de la creme.
 A massive thank-you has to go to the generous people of Blackpool, who have dug deep to raise money for this.
 Stan would have been really proud."
 Jean Mortensen died in July 2009 at the age of 88.

-In the 2005 film The Game of Their Lives he is portrayed by Gavin Rossdale of Bush fame.
+In the 2005 film The Game of Their Lives he is portrayed by Gavin Rossdale, of Bush fame.
 The BBC notes that some viewers may be amused by the fact that "Mortensen – a working class Geordie – [is] portrayed [in the film] as [a] sneering toff," suggesting that the American film stereotyped English players in a "wooden and clichéd" manner.

 Blackpool F.C.
 Hall of Fame

-Mortensen was inducted into the Hall of Fame at Bloomfield Road, when it was officially opened by former Blackpool player Jimmy Armfield in April 2006.
+Mortensen was inducted into the Hall of Fame at Bloomfield Road, when it was officially opened by Jimmy Armfield in April 2006.
 Organised by the Blackpool Supporters Association, Blackpool fans around the world voted on their all-time heroes.
 Five players from each decade are inducted; Mortensen is in the 1950s.